 August is International Breastfeeding month and to show our support we’re sharing three ways to prepare for breastfeeding that every pregnant woman should do to ensure she meets her breastfeeding goals.
 Did you know 86% of moms would like to breastfeed but struggle to achieve their personal goals?
 If you’re wondering what you can do while pregnant to prepare for breastfeeding, follow these three breastfeeding tips for new mothers to set yourself up for success.

 Breastfeeding in today’s world requires a little advance preparation and some thought – best not leave it to chance following your delivery.
 The hardest time to learn about breastfeeding for the first time is after the baby is born, when you are exhausted, vulnerable and could be at the mercy of hospital staff who often don’t have the best information or skill-set to help you breastfeed.
 You wouldn’t show up to a marathon in flip-flops without proper training, some coaching, and a game plan, right?
 Knowledge about what works and what doesn’t work with breastfeeding will give you confidence, empower you and increase your chances of a problem-free breastfeeding experience.

-We’ve boiled it down to 3 simple things to set you up for breastfeeding success – even before baby is born.
+We’ve boiled it down to 3 simple breastfeeding tips for new moms to set you up for success – even before baby is born.

 Step 1: Set your expectations.